pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-db-admin.rst

 **pegasus-db-admin** is used to manage Pegasus databases.
-The tool can operate directly over a database URL, or can read configuration parameters from the properties file or a submit directory.
-In the later case, a database type should be provided to indicate which properties should be used to connect to the database.
+The tool can operate directly over a database URL, or can read configuration parameters from a properties file or a submit directory.
+In the latter, a database type should be provided to indicate which properties should be used to connect to the database.
 For example, the tool will seek for pegasus.catalog.replica.db.\* properties to connect to the JDBCRC database; or seek for pegasus.catalog.master.url (or